ooni/ooni.org/content/post/2022-iran-blocks-social-media-mahsa-amini-protests/index.md

 ![alt_text](images/image1.png "image_tooltip")

-**Chart**: OONI data on the blocking of popular domain-based DNS over HTTPS endpoints in Iran (source: [OONI MAT](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=web_connectivity&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day&axis_y=domain)).
+**Chart**: OONI data on the blocking of popular DNS over HTTPS endpoints in Iran (source: [OONI MAT](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=web_connectivity&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day&axis_y=domain)).

-From the above chart (which aggregates OONI measurement coverage from the testing of popular domain-based DoH endpoints in Iran), we can see that as of 20th September 2022:
+From the above chart (which aggregates OONI measurement coverage from the testing of popular DoH endpoints in Iran), we can see that as of 20th September 2022:

-* Domain-based DoH endpoints that were _previously accessible_ (such as `cloudflare-dns.com` and `doh.opendns.com`) started being blocked;
+* DoH endpoints that were _previously accessible_ (such as `cloudflare-dns.com` and `doh.opendns.com`) started being blocked;
-* Domain-based DoH endpoints that previously presented “anomalies” (due to TLS based interference, which is not automatically confirmed blocked) started to be annotated as “confirmed blocked” as well (as a result of ISPs implementing DNS based blocking by returning [bogons](https://en.wikipedia.org/wiki/Bogon_filtering), enabling the automatic detection and confirmation of censorship).
+* DoH endpoints that previously presented “anomalies” (due to TLS based interference, which is not automatically confirmed blocked) started to be annotated as “confirmed blocked” as well (as a result of ISPs implementing DNS based blocking by returning [bogons](https://en.wikipedia.org/wiki/Bogon_filtering), enabling the automatic detection and confirmation of censorship).

 In other words, we observe a noticeable _change_ in how the blocking of encrypted DNS is implemented in Iran (from 20th September 2022 onwards).
 Previously, we primarily observed TLS level interference, whereas now, most (tested) ISPs implement DNS based blocking of DoH endpoints as well.
 We also observe that this block has been expanded to more DoH endpoints, in comparison to previous months.